RAM AND THE HE-GOAT

 three people ...
 Daniel, Zechariah and Mary, the mother

-group of angels that stand continuously before
+group of angels who stand continuously before

 than your "run of the mill" angel.
-Daniel's encounter with Gabriel began when

-he heard a
+Second, Daniel heard a

 voice from the Ulai river call out to Gabriel telling him to instruct Daniel

 in the meaning of the vision.
-Thus, Gabriel named the kingdoms that

 were depicted in the vision of the